Hacktoberfest-ITER/CSES-Problems/README.md

 - Once we validate it, we shall accept your pull request.

-**Note: Don't send a PR with all 5 questions, you need to make a PR for individual questions and make a new PR only when your previous PR gets merged**
 **Note : Don't simply copy paste from others.
 Try to solve the problems on your own.**

 ### Example of passing test in cses